lynnfaraday/aresmush.com/fs3/fs3-3/conflict.md

 For example, Jamie might manage to fool Claire into believing that the koala he's holding is a vicious, dangerous koala cousin known as the "Drop Bear", but he's not going to convince her it's an *elephant* no matter how well he rolls.
 At best he might befuddle her with his apparent sincerity.
 Anthony might intimidate Ben into backing down from a fight, but he's not going to intimidate him into murdering his family with an ability roll.

 Longer-term manipulation should be more than a roll or even a series of rolls.

+# Storyteller Considerations

+Figuring out what players need to roll and then interpreting the results generally falls to the gamemaster/storyteller.
+Here are a few things to keep in mind:

+FS3 is designed so that competent characters will succeed most of the time on routine rolls.
+We don't expect folks to often fall flat during a 'roll Athletics', so often you can forego those kinds of random, straight-up rolls.
+Rolls become interesting where there are challenges, usually in the form of modifiers or opposition.

+_One success_ is sufficient for accomplishing the essentials of a task.
+Multiple successes can indicate relative success (a higher grade on a test, noticing more details in a perception check) or going above and beyond (it doesn't just function, it's prettier or more fuel-efficient).
+Requiring multiple successes to accomplish a task can crater someone's chance of succeeding.

+Opposed rolls are inherently more challenging than regular rolls, because the opponent is _actively_ resisting or challenging you.
+For passive challenges (e.g., jumping a chasm, swimming in a storm, sneaking past a camera), it is better to use modifiers than opposed rolls.

+Finally, FS3 is not designed for beyond-human capabilities.
+The dice simply don't scale as you might think for higher ratings, so don't expect a "big bad" with twenty dice to wipe the floor with regular PCs.

+For more information on how the dice work, see [Mechanics](/fs3/fs3-3/mechanics.html).